A bowl of prosciutto and spinach stuffed shells, sitting on a base of marinara sauce.

 Prosciutto and Spinach Stuffed Shells

 Pasta may be a perfect food group.
-It can go with almost everything, and is the base of some of our favorite go-to comfort foods – spaghetti and meatballs, lasagna, or mac and cheese, anyone?
-One of my favorite ways to make pasta is stuffing it with delicious meats, veggies, and, of course, cheese.
-These prosciutto and spinach stuffed shells check all of the boxes for me – hopefully they do the same for you!
+It can go with almost everything and is the base of some of our favorite go-to comfort foods – spaghetti and meatballs, lasagna, or mac and cheese, just to name a few.
+One of my favorite ways to make pasta is by stuffing it with delicious meats, veggies, and, of course, cheese.
+These prosciutto and spinach stuffed shells check all of the boxes for me – hopefully, they do the same for you!

-When it comes to dried pasta, I have to confess, I am sometimes attracted to particular pastas for very superficial reasons.
-I won’t beat around the bush – pasta is pretty, don’t you think?
-I find myself drawn to certain kinds of pasta because of their shape or their color, and how could you not?
-The artisanal pastas on the grocer’s shelves are little works of art: delicate, perfectly formed, and with elegant lines.
+When it comes to dried pasta, I have to confess I am sometimes attracted to particular ones for very superficial reasons.
+It’s easy to be drawn to certain kinds of pasta because of their shape or color, and how could you not?
+The artisanal pasta on the grocer’s shelves are little works of art: delicate, perfectly formed, and with elegant lines.
 So I buy them.
 I may not have a plan for my little treasures when they go into my basket, but that kind of thing works itself out eventually.

 Prosciutto and Spinach Stuffed Shells